-Warning: This is an experimental script and procedure, and SSL certificates from Let’s Encrypt are not officially supported by FileMaker, Inc. Please download and use this script with the understanding that it comes with no guarantees or warranties, and that you are doing so at your own risk.
+Warning: This is an experimental script and procedure.
+Please download and use this script with the understanding that it comes with no guarantees or warranties, and that you are doing so at your own risk.
 Blue Feather, Let’s Encrypt, nor anyone else are responsible for what happens to your server or systems when using this script.

 4. Edit the GetSSL.sh file

 The script file needs to be edited so that it know the address you wish to get an SSL certificate for.
 Open the script in a text editor like TextEdit, TextWrangler, Sublime Text, or through Terminal using an editor like Vim.
 Change the address, email address, and (if necessary) the FileMaker Server install path variables to reflect your server’s information and your contact information.
 Let’s Encrypt will use this contact information to reach out to you if there is a problem with the SSL certificate that they have issued to you.